BitMiracle/Docotic.Pdf.Samples/Samples/Digital signatures/CertifyPdfWithLtv/README.md

 # Certify PDF with LTV in C# and VB.NET

-This sample shows how to sign a PDF document with a LTV enabled certification signature.
+This sample shows how to sign a PDF document with an LTV enabled certification signature.

 [Docotic.Pdf library](https://bitmiracle.com/pdf-library/) allows you to create certified PDF documents.
 You can also add LTV information to produce B-LT certification signatures.